The Fast Break – Victoria

 World cloudiness anomalies

-Cloud at the junction of the Date Line is less than normal, which is more like a La Niña.
-A buildup of cloud to the north of Australia is not apparent but would be more common in La Niña.
-In the eastern Indian Ocean an ‘eye’ of greater cloud exists south of the Equator, looking negative IOD like, but this is possibly linked to the position of the MJO.
+Cloud at the junction of the Date Line is less than normal, which is like a La Niña, but the cloud signature to the north of Australia is not.
+Increased cloud in the Timor Sea is most likely due to tropical cyclone ‘Sean’.

-Map of the world showing cloud at the junction of the dateline is less.
-An area of greater cloud exists in the central Indian Ocean.
+Map of the world showing cloud at the junction of the Date Line is less.
+An area of greater cloud exists in the Timor Sea.

 Source: Bureau of Meteorology.